 2. Stop only at overlooks to soak in the views.
 Don't make sudden stops to get that perfect picture.
 The sharp curves create limited visibility.

 3. Take a jacket.
-With the elevation changes as you drive, the temperature may vary as much as 20 to 30 degrees.
+With the elevation changes of 3,000+ feet as you drive, the temperature may vary as much as 20 to 30 degrees.
 At the highest elevations, the hottest summer days only reach into the 70s.
-Many of the higher sections of the Blue Ridge Parkway are closed in the winter months for snow and ice.

 4. Watch for hikers and bicyclists.